Justin Wilson

 Here’s why our clients love our work:

-• We’ll take your case seriously: You’re not just a docket number and a list of charges to us.
+We’ll take your case seriously: You’re not just a docket number and a list of charges to us.
 We’ll take time to hear your side and build a defense strategy tailored to your unique case.

-• We’ll offer nonjudgemental legal guidance: We’re not here to judge.
+We’ll offer nonjudgemental legal guidance: We’re not here to judge.
 Whether you’re accused of a minor misdemeanor or a more serious crime, our role is to protect your rights and fight for the best possible outcome.

-• We’ll use our local experience to your advantage: Our firm is familiar with local courts, prosecutors, and law enforcement.
+We’ll use our local experience to your advantage: Our firm is familiar with local courts, prosecutors, and law enforcement.
 We understand the nuances of theft and property crime cases throughout Dallas County.

-• We’ll fight to avoid lifelong consequences: Even a misdemeanor theft conviction can affect job applications, housing, immigration status, firearm rights, and your reputation.
+We’ll fight to avoid lifelong consequences: Even a misdemeanor theft conviction can affect job applications, housing, immigration status, firearm rights, and your reputation.
 Our firm will work hard to keep your record clean whenever possible.

-• We’ll investigate thoroughly: We never take the prosecution’s allegations as fact.
+We’ll investigate thoroughly: We never take the prosecution’s allegations as fact.
 From police procedures to physical evidence, we’ll dig into the details and look for every opportunity to challenge the prosecution’s narrative.

-• We’ll guide you through every step: Criminal charges are stressful because so much is at stake.
+We’ll guide you through every step: Criminal charges are stressful because so much is at stake.
 We’ll make the process more transparent.
 Our firm will always focus on your best interests.

 When you work with My Dallas Criminal Lawyer, you’ll get experienced legal strategy and people who genuinely care about your case outcome.

 Shoplifting is a form of theft.
 This crime involves taking merchandise from a retail store without paying—but other forms of shoplifting might surprise you.
 The crime encompasses concealing items and switching or altering price tags.
-Even low-value thefts can lead to criminal charges and a permanent record.
-Accusations of shoplifting can arise from misunderstandings and honest mistakes.
-We’ll defend our clients whether the alleged offense occurred at a major retailer or a small business.
+The severity of shoplifting charges often depends on the value of the goods stolen or property stolen.

 Texas takes UUMV charges seriously.
 However, we can challenge these charges by examining permission, ownership, and how the police conducted their investigation.
 If you owned the vehicle or had permission, the prosecution’s case can’t go forward.
 Similarly, if the police violated your constitutional rights, we will fight to suppress any unlawfully collected evidence.
 This may result in case dismissal or reduced charges.